 A typical question: "How many more times "intense" would the 18 dB sound seem compared to the 6 dB sound?"
 The level difference is 18 dB minus 6 dB = 12 dB.

 The calculator answers: 12 dB level difference equals a sound intensity factor of 15.85 or a sound pressure factor of 3.98, or a loudness factor of 2.3.
-Do you know what intensity means?
-Do you really need this intensity?
+Do we know what intensity means?
+Do we really need this intensity?

 Sound level change and loudness ratio